 Fundamentals of Engineering

 Students will apply engineering problem solving methods used in industry to complete projects involving engineering topics such as mechanics, circuits, robotics, and thermodynamics.
 Software tools are used to model their designs, perform design calculations, collect and analyze data.
 Finally, students will present their work professionally using both written and oral communication software.
 The goal of the class is to have students become familiar with the many aspects of mechanical engineering through hands on, experiential learning and prepares them to work professionally and effectively in a team setting both in college and in industry.
+(This class is restricted to MCET-BS or MECA-BS or RMET-BS or EEET-BS or CPET-BS or ENGTEH-UND students.)
 Lecture 3, Recitation 1 (Fall, Spring).

 General Education-First Year Writing